MicrosoftDocs/memdocs/memdocs/autopilot/tutorial/includes/technician-flow.md

       >
       > The QR codes can be scanned using a companion app.
 The app also configures the device to specify who it belongs to.
 An [open-source sample of the companion app](https://github.com/Microsoft/WindowsAutopilotCompanion) that integrates with Intune by using the Graph API has been published to GitHub by the Autopilot team.

-1. Validate that the information in the **Windows Autopilot Configuration** screen is correct.
+5. Validate that the information in the **Windows Autopilot Configuration** screen is correct.
 Once all information has been confirmed as correct, select **Provision** (Windows 10) or **Next** (Windows 11) to begin the provisioning process.

-1. The device may reboot, followed by the Enrollment Status Page (ESP) appearing.
+6. The device may reboot, followed by the Enrollment Status Page (ESP) appearing.
 The Enrollment Status Page (ESP) displays progress during the provisioning process across three phases:

    - **Device preparation** (Device ESP)
    - **Device setup** (Device ESP)
    - **Account setup** (User ESP)

    The first two phases of **Device preparation** and **Device setup** are part of the Device ESP while the final phase of **Account setup** is part of the User ESP.

    For technician flow of the Windows Autopilot for pre-provisioned deployment, only the first two Device ESP phases of **Device preparation** and **Device setup** run.
-The last User ESP phase of **Account setup** will run during the next step of [User flow](azure-ad-join-user-flow.md).
+The last User ESP phase of **Account setup** will run during the next step of **User flow**.

    > [!NOTE]
    >